nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 # Level
 * I think it would be a good idea to start with ‘Ⅱ. For intermediate level’
-* and if it is too difficult, watch ‘Ⅰ. For begginers’ youtube.
+* and if it is too difficult, watch ‘Ⅰ. For beginners’ youtube.

 ## Ⅰ. For beginners ( optional )
 ### Input